-5.10 This is a long-term delivery Item, and is still a key Item the Council wishes to deliver.
+5.10 This is a long-term Key Delivery Item, one in which the Council still wishes to deliver.
 The proposed site is indicated in the emerging Local Plan.

-Enhanced Park and Ride Facilities at St. Helens Junction Station
+Enhanced Park and Ride Facilities at St Helens Junction Station

 5.11 The enhanced park and ride facilities have now been completed.
 The number of spaces in the car park has increased from 66 to 240.
 The £792,000 scheme was financed through the Government Sustainable Transport Enhanced Package (STEP) and Merseytravel fund.